lucasnumeriano/MarvelCollection/README.md

 ## via html

 Use the code example below to add your own card.
-Just paste it inside the `section` with an id of `galery`
+Just paste it inside the `div` with an id of `container`

 ```html
 <div class="card">